John Canoe: Origin of John Canoe

-Despite this internal conflict he remained a middleman of the Brandenburgers and, with their support, led a two-year conflict against neighbouring Dutch and British bases.
+Despite this internal conflict, Conny remained a middleman of the Brandenburgers and, with their support, led a two-year conflict against neighbouring Dutch and British bases.
 In the course of this war, he attacked the neighbouring British trading post Fort Metal Cross at Dixcove, which was seriously damaged.
-In the course of these events he was able not only to provide support for his private army (warriors of the Ashanti (Asante) and Wassa), but also was able to provide support to his local population of Ahanta people and the local brokers against the Dixcove traders and the Dutch base Butre recourse.
+During these events he was able not only to provide support for his private army (warriors of the Ashanti (Asante) and Wassa), but also provided support to his local population of Ahanta people and brokers against the Dixcove traders and the Dutch base Butre recourse.

-January Conny had a large number of muskets and cannons, with which he repelled several conquests by the Dutch.
+January Conny had a large number of muskets and cannons, with which he repelled several attacks by the Dutch.
 He commanded at that time an army of around 20,000 men.

-In 1724, after seven years of control of the fortress, he gave up and withdrew from the Brandenburger Gold Coast, later to be defeated by the Fante roops led by an Asafo.
+In 1724, after seven years of control of the fortress, he gave up and withdrew from the Brandenburger Gold Coast.
+Later he was defeated by the Fante troops led by an Asafo.
 After the capture of Prince's Town, John Kenu vanished into obscurity, possibly escaping to Kumasi, the capital of his Asante allies.

-In addition, Jan Conny was one of the three or four large African traders of the 18th century in Ghana.
-Jan Conny, John Kabes and Thomas Ewusi and an unknown man in command of large private armies and wrapped as a national wholesaler a significant part of trade (and hence also of the slave trade) with the Europeans on the Gold Coast.
+Jan Conny was considered one of the three or four major African traders of the 18th century in Ghana.
+Jan Conny, John Kabes Thomas Ewusi, ^{9}and a fourth unknown man commanded large private armies and became national wholesalers of a significant part of trade (and hence also of the slave trade) with the Europeans on the Gold Coast.

 Creation of the John Canoe Festival

-According to Edward Long, an 18th-century Jamaican slave owner/historian, the John Canoe festival was created in the Caribbean by those Akans who supported John Canoe in Fredericksburg and had subsequently been enslaved when it fell.
-The festival itself included motifs from battles typical of Akan fashion.
-The Ashanti swordsman became the "horned headed man"; the Ashanti commander became "Pitchy patchy" who also wears a battledress with what would resemble charms, referred to as a "Batakari".
+According to Edward Long, an 18th-century Jamaican slaveholder and historian, the John Canoe festival was created in the Caribbean by those Akan who had fought for John Canoe at Fort Fredericksburg, been enslaved after their defeat there, and shipped to colonial Jamaica.
+The festival featured motifs from battles typical of Akan fashion.
+For instance, the Ashanti swordsman became the "horned headed man"; the Ashanti commander became "Pitchy patchy", who wears a battledress with what would resemble charms, referred to as a "Batakari".